MieMieeeee/ComfyUI-CaptionThis/README.md

 ## Model Download

-Currently, all models are downloaded directly from Hugging Face (or via `hf_mirror` if you specify the environment variable `HF_HOME`).
+Currently, all models are downloaded directly from HuggingFace (or via `hf_mirror` if you specify the environment variable `HF_ENDPOINT=https://hf-mirror.com`).
 Alternatively, you can manually download the models and place them in the directories outlined below.

 ### Janus Pro
 - Download the models: